airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 * iPad: n = 20,000 (1.2 million vertices)
 * iPhone: n = 30,000 (1.8 million vertices)

 Note, the performance of this example is lower than the previous exploding example because the shader calculation is more complex.
-Remember that the shader is run on each vertex, and we are talking millions of vertices now.
+Remember that the shader is run on each vertex, and we are operating on millions of vertices.

 ### Conclusions